qichao-arlo-wang/RISC-V32I_CPU/README.md

 2. [**pipeline branch**](https://github.com/arlo-wang/Group-9-RISC-V/tree/pipeline)：

    This branch focuses on the pipeline implementation.
 It successfully integrates all RV32I instructions with hazard handling.
+A conceptural [diagram](/images/pipeline_structure.jpg) is also provided for reference

 3. [**full-rv32i-design branch**]():